-Packages are special objects in NXQL in the sense that they can function as a normal table or as an event table.
-Indeed a package can refer to an installed package itself, with its attributes such as name, version, company, etc. or to its relation with other objects through its installation.
+Package is a special keyword in NXQL in the sense that it can function as an object table or as a relationship table.
+Indeed, a package can refer to an installed package itself, with its attributes such as name, version, company, etc. or to its relation with devices through its installation.
 That is the reason why you can use packages inside a with clause, which is otherwise reserved to events.